wbeebe/EspressifProjects/dual-blink/README.md

 * A development board with an ESP32-S3 SoC (e.g., ESP32-S3-DevKitC)
 * An LED and a single 2.2K resister
-    * Connect the LED and resister in series, with the resister connected to ground and the LED anode (round side of LED) connected to GPIO46 (pin 46).
+    * Connect the LED and resister in series, with the resister connected to ground and the LED anode (round side of the LED) connected to GPIO46 (pin 46).
 * A USB cable for power and programming

-Some development boards use an addressable LED instead of a regular one.
+Some development boards use an addressable LED.
-These development boards include:
+The development board used in this application:

 | Board                | LED type             | Pin                  |
 | -------------------- | -------------------- | -------------------- |